 Arxiv and research status in 2014In the years up to 2014, professional researchers have published up to 40 papers a day in hep-th and gr-qc, with a total of about 50 000 papers.
 Those presenting a proposal for a final, unified theory can be counted on the fingers of one hand.
 Clearly, the subject is delicate.
 Researchers and entrepreneurs share the same choice: do they work for results or do they put other aims first, such as fame, money or fun?
 The ancients would say: the choice is between the path of virtue on one hand, and the path of superbia, avaritia or luxuria on the other.
-Many signs indicate that the search for a final, unified theory is not successful because the path of virtue has been lost.
-Moralizing should never be taken too seriously – but sometimes can be a guide.
+Various signs indicate that the search for a final, unified theory is not successful because the path of virtue has been lost.
+On the other hand, moralizing should never be taken too seriously – but sometimes can be a guide.

 A story about Niels BohrIt has been told that Niels Bohr alternated his workdays in the following manner: on one day he would write down the most crazy ideas he could image; on the next day he would check them with reality as strictly as possible.
 He divided his weekdays in this way, alternating between the two poles.